Understanding Dissociative Disorders Types Stages Diagnosis and Treatment

 How long does dissociation last?

-The duration of dissociative episodes can vary widely.
-For some, dissociative episodes might last only a few minutes or hours, while for others, these episodes can persist for days, weeks, or even longer.
-In cases of dissociative amnesia or fugue, the dissociative period can last until the person receives help or the episode resolves spontaneously.
-The duration often depends on the individual’s current stress levels, environmental triggers, and whether they have a support system or strategies in place to manage symptoms.
+The length of dissociative episodes can differ a lot from person to person.
+Some episodes last only a few minutes or hours, while others can go on for days, weeks, or even longer.
+In cases like dissociative amnesia or fugue, the episode might continue until the person gets help or the episode resolves on its own.
+Duration often depends on stress levels, triggers in your environment, and whether you have ways to cope or support from others.

 What triggers dissociation?

-Situations that resemble or remind the individual of past trauma
+• Situations that resemble or bring back memories of trauma

 What are the treatments for Dissociative Disorder?